Flagsmith/flagsmith-charts/charts/flagsmith/README.md

 ### Ingress configuration

-The above will start pods in the cluster, but to gain web access to Flagsmith, do one of the following:
+The above is a quick and simple way of gaining access to Flagsmith, but in many cases will need to configure ingress to work with an ingress controller.

 #### Port forwarding